a-jeck/Aaron-Jeck-Portfolio/1 - JavaScript Calendar/README.md

 The application is built using a combination of technologies, including JavaScript, CSS, PHP, and MySQL.
 JavaScript is used to create the dynamic and interactive user interface, while CSS is used to style the page.
 The server-side scripting language, PHP, is used to handle user authentication and manage data storage in MySQL.
 MySQL is used to store user account information, event details, and other relevant data.

-The calendar is hosted on an Apache-based web server on AWS, running Amazon Linux 2.
-I interface with the server and the data via terminal and phpMyAdmin.